 HIP DYSPLASIA AND TOTAL HIP REPLACEMENT AT VSS

-Veterinary Specialist Services have been performing total hip replacement surgeries for over 20 years with excellent outcomes.
+Veterinary Specialist Services has been performing total hip replacement surgeries for over 20 years with excellent outcomes.
 One of the things we know about joint replacement is that there is a proven correlation between surgeon experience and successful outcomes.
 We believe this is one of the reasons VSS has such excellent clinical results with this procedure.
-We also pride ourselves on advanced anaesthetic monitoring, 24 hour care, pain-free, stress-free hospitalisation and clear instructions for owner care at home.
+We also pride ourselves on advanced anaesthetic monitoring, 24-hour care, pain-free, stress-free hospitalisation, and clear instructions for owner care at home.

 In the below video, specialist surgeon Dr Gordon Corfield, discusses Total Hip Replacement at VSS.